Nursing

 Course Type(s): TL

 Designed to provide an introduction to the computer technology used in health care and its impact on decision-making.
 Includes an overview of the basic computer skills required to process electronic information, the nature and types of health information available on the World Wide Web, the development of search skills associated with finding information, linking electronic information to health decision-making processes, ethical and social issues involving the use of technology, and identifying major issues in computer and Internet security.
-Also listed as HE-100.
+Requires a minimum grade of C+.

 NU-205 PathophysiologyCredits: 3